Table of Contents

 This type of rain gauge consists of a funnel-shaped collector that leads to the floating chamber.

 As the rainfall gets accumulated on the collector the float subsequently rises and the pen attached to the float records the rainfall on a rotating drum through a clockwise mechanism.

 Factors To Be Considered During Selection of Rain Gauge Stations

 Some of the factors that must be considered for the selection of the rain gauge stations are as follows:

 1. The station must lie on a level and open ground so that the gauge can represent a horizontal catch surface.

-2. The instrument must be sufficiently high so as to prevent splashing, flooding etc.
+2. The instrument must be sufficiently high so as to prevent splashing, flooding, etc.

-3. The instrument must be placed near to the ground as far as possible.
+3. The instrument must be placed near the ground as far as possible.

-In this method, the intensity and the amount of rainfall is measured by a rain gauge while the extent, location and the movement of rainfall is measured by the microwave radar.
+In this method, the intensity and the amount of rainfall are measured by a rain gauge while the extent, location, and movement of rainfall are measured by the microwave radar.